speakeasy-api/openapi-directory/SDKs/climate.com/4.0.11/go/README.md

 * `FetchBoundaryByID` - Retrieve a Boundary by ID
 * `UploadBoundary` - Upload a boundary

+### Exports

+* `FetchExportContentsByID` - Retrieve the binary contents of a processed export request.
+* `FetchExportStatusByID` - Retrieve the status of an Export.
+* `PostExport` - Initiate a new export request.

 ### FarmOrganizations

 * `FetchFarmOrganizationByTypeAndID` - Retrieve a specific farm organization by organization type and ID

 ### Fields

+* `FetchAllFields` - Retrieve list of all Fields the user has access to.
 * `FetchFieldByID` - Retrieve a specific Field by ID
 * `FetchFields` - Retrieve list of Fields